-Our implementation is based on QEMU KVM 2.5.0 and Linux kernel 4.9 for both host and guest, with over 11K LoC.
+Our implementation is based on QEMU KVM 2.5.0 and Linux kernel 4.9 for host and guest, with over 11K LoC.

 GuestLib.
-We add the SOCK_NETKERNEL socket to the kernel (net.h), and modify socket.c to rewrite the SOCK STREAM to SOCK_NETKERNEL during socket creation.
+We add the SOCK_NETKERNEL socket to the kernel (net.h), and modify socket.c to rewrite the SOCK_STREAM to SOCK_NETKERNEL during socket creation.
 We implement GuestLib as a kernel module with two components: Guestlib_core and nk_driver.
 Guestlib_core is mainly for Netkernel sockets and NQE translation, and nk_driver is for NQE communications via queues.
 Guestlib_core and nk_driver communicate with each other using function calls.

 ServiceLib and NSM.
 We also implement ServiceLib as two components: Servicelib_core and nk_driver.
-Servicelib_core translates NOEs to network stack APIs, and the nk driver is identical to the one in GuestLib.
-For the kernel stack NSM, Servicelib core calls the kernel APIs directly to handle socket operations without entering userspace.
+Servicelib_core translates NQEs to network stack APIs, and the nk_driver is identical to the one in GuestLib.
+For the kernel stack NSM, Servicelib_core calls the kernel APIs directly to handle socket operations without entering userspace.
 We create an independent kthread to poll the job queue and send queue for NQEs to avoid kernel stuck.
-Some BSD socket APIs can not be invoked in kernel space directly.
-We use EXPORT SYMBOLS to export the functions for ServiceLib.
+Some BSD socket APIs cannot be invoked in kernel space directly.
+We use EXPORT_SYMBOLS to export the functions for ServiceLib.
 Meanwhile, the boundary check between kernel space and userspace is disabled.
 We use per-core epoll_wait() to obtain incoming events from the kernel stack.

-We also port mTCP [12] as a userspace stack NSM.
+We also port mTCP [10] as a userspace stack NSM.
 It uses DPDK 17.08 for packet I/O. For simplicity, we maintain its two-thread model and per-core data structure.
 We implement the NSM in mTCP's application thread at each core.
-The ServiceLib is essentially an mTCP application: once receiving a NQE from its send queue, it accesses data from the shared hugepage by the data pointer in the NQE and sends it using mTCP with DPDK.
+The ServiceLib is essentially an mTCP application: Once receiving a NQE from its send queue, it accesses data from the shared hugepage by the data pointer in the NQE and sends it using mTCP with DPDK.
 For receiving, the received data is copied into the hugepage, and ServiceLib encapsulates the data pointer into a NQE of the receive queue.
-The per-core application thread (1) translates NQEs polled from the NK device to mTCP socket APIs, and (2) responds NOEs to the tenant VM based on the network events collected by mtcp_epoll_wait().
-Since mTCP works in non-blocking mode for performance, we buffer send operations at each core and set the timeout parameter to 1ms in mtcp_epoll_wait() to avoid starvation when polling NQE requests.
+The per-core application thread (1) translates NQEs polled from the NK device to mTCP socket APIs, and (2) responds